usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 examination than other people who can take the examination in the city that is most convenient for them.

-{% details Can individuals with disabilities be required to file their applications to take an examination earlier than the deadline for other applicants? %}
+#### Can individuals with disabilities be required to file their applications to take an
+examination earlier than the deadline for other applicants?
 No. This would violate the
 requirement that examinations designed for individuals with disabilities be offered in as timely a manner as other examinations.
 Entities that administer tests may require individuals with disabilities to provide advance notice of their disabilities and of any modifications or aids that would be required, provided that the deadline for such notice is no earlier than the deadline for others applying to take the examination.
-{% enddetails %}

-{% details May an examiner require that an applicant provide documentation of the existence and nature of the disability as evidence that he or she is entitled to modifications or aids?  %}
+#### May an examiner require that an applicant provide documentation of the existence and
+nature of the disability as evidence that he or she is entitled to modifications or aids?  %}
 Yes, but requests for documentation must be reasonable and must be limited to the need for the modification or aid requested.
 Appropriate documentation might include a letter from a physician or other professional, or evidence of a prior diagnosis or accommodation, such as eligibility for a special education program.
 The applicant may be required to bear the cost of providing such documentation, but the entity administering the examination cannot charge the applicant for the cost of any modifications or auxiliary aids, such as interpreters, provided for the examination.
-{% enddetails %}

 ILLUSTRATION: A testing service may be required to provide individuals with dyslexia with more time to complete an examination.
 An individual who requests